pakrym/pipelines/pipelines.md

 At the end of each of the loops, we complete both the reader and the writer.

 ### ReadOnlySequence<T>

 Both `Span<T>` and `Memory<T>` provide functionality for contiguous buffers such as arrays and strings.
 System.Memory contains a new sliceable type called `ReadOnlySequence<T>` within the System.Buffers namespace that offers support for discontiguous buffers represented by a linked list of `ReadOnlyMemory<T>` nodes.

-You can read more about it on the https://www.codemag.com/Article/1807051/Introducing-.NET-Core-2.1-Flagship-Types-Span-T-and-Memory-T